seatedro/glyph

 zig build -Doptimize=ReleaseFast

-The executable is placed at ./zig-out/bin
+The executable is placed at ./zig-out/bin.

 To disable compiling ffmpeg and remove the libglyphav module: